-In case you missed my post last month – I’ve decided to post every month about 3 YA books that I’ve read, each month in a new genre.
+In case you are new to my blog… every month I post about 3 YA books that I’ve read, each month in a new genre.
 So, if you’re not interested in other teen books you can skip past this Book Review Post.
-I’ll still be sending out posts marked UPDATES regarding news about my own work every other month.
+I’ll still be sending out quarterly posts marked UPDATES regarding news about my own work.

 I’ve decided to provide more reviews because there are a few things I’ve learned since I had my first book published: